 Fort Missoula Regional Park (FMRP)

-FMRP Dog Park is now open.
+FMRP Dog Park opened in July 2019.
 The closest parking lot is at the FMRP tennis courts, 3219 Fort Missoula Road.
 Dogs must be leashed in all other areas of FMRP.

 FMRP Phase 2 construction complete